Lennster1/Hypixel-Skyblock-Utilities/README.md

 Thanks alot for lots of repos on github for inspiration.
-Also thanks to thatoutsparkled, Megiryuu, and Expqnded.
+Also thanks to @outsparkled, Megiryuu, and Expqnded.